 Deck & Construction Details

-On deck she has the mainstay walk-around decks in combination with high bulwarks and a Portuguese bridge, which ensures security for both children and pets.
-The decks themselves are natural teak, while all of the wood caprails, trim, and combing boards are varnished teak.
-The cockpit features a control station located starboard of the salon doors while storage is found to port behind the ladder that leads up to flybridge.
-On the cockpit deck are four gasketed hatches that provide access to the engine room and spacious lazarette.
+On deck she has the mainstay walk-around decks and in combination with high bulwarks and a Portuguese bridge, security for both children and pets is ensured.
+The foredeck & Portuguese bridge are non-skid while the cockpit deck is composed of natural teak.
+All of the cap rails, trim, and coaming boards throughout are varnished teak.
+The cockpit features a control station located starboard of the salon doors while additional storage and a stainless steel lined icebox is to port beneath the step ladder that leads up to flybridge.
+On the cockpit deck are four gasketed and lockable hatches that provide access to the engine room and spacious lazarette.
 The transom of the cockpit features a large gate that swings in to allow ingress to the swim platform.

-Moving forward along the decks you will discover entry gates on either side of the cockpit side decks.
-These gates provide a lower point of entry close to the water line, meanwhile additional gates on either side of the raised Portuguese bridge give the option for a higher access point.
-Up to the bow will bring you to a teak foredeck with stainless steel handrails.
+Moving forward along the side decks you will discover entry gates on either side of the cockpit side decks.
+These gates provide lower entry close to the water line, meanwhile additional gates on either side of the raised Portuguese bridge give the option for a higher point of entry.
+Up to the bow will bring you to a non-skid foredeck with stainless steel handrails.
 Special attention has been paid to the ease and safety in which the heavy duty ground tackle is set and retrieved.
-The anchor platform accepts two anchors, the primary can be controlled by a handheld unit at the platform or by controls at both the pilothouse and flybridge helm stations.
+The anchor platform accepts two anchors, each of which can be controlled by a handheld unit at the platform or by controls at both the pilothouse and flybridge helm stations.
 The anchor locker directly beneath the pulpit can serve as a great place for fender storage as well.
 Furthermore the inside wall of the Portuguese bridge includes two storage cabinets that give convenient storage for dock lines, windshield covers, and cleaning supplies.